Policies & Disclosures

 Persons for whom English is not the native language must certify to the satisfaction of the Director, by submitting a TOEFL score, a letter from an instructor, or a description of their language instruction and experience, that they are able to follow instruction in English.

-*Students from Barry University Dwayne O. Andreas School of Law must have a cumulative GPA of 2.3 or higher in order to participate in the summer abroad programs.
-Students from St. Thomas University School of Law must have a cumulative GPA of 2.3 or higher in order to participate in the summer abroad programs.
+*Students from St. Thomas University College of Law must have a cumulative GPA of 2.3 or higher in order to participate in the summer abroad programs.

 Refund and Cancellation Policy